Particular/docs.particular.net/persistence/sql/saga.md

 #### Metadata

-JSON-serialized dictionary containing all NServiceBus-managed information about the saga.
+A JSON-serialized dictionary containing all NServiceBus-managed information about the saga.

 #### Data

-JSON-serialized saga data
+The JSON-serialized saga data.

 #### PersistenceVersion